sossinayDev/jetphotos-python/README.md

 # jetphotos-python
-Access jetphoto images with python
+Access jetphoto images with python.
+Made by sossinay
+## Functions